 The library contains over 13,000 books, along with over 1,200 Electronic Booksand E-Reference Books and 3 online databases.There are many new and exciting things happening this school year in the library with many changes that will enhance the teaching and learning experiences for all.
 Please make sure and check out the online databases, E-Books and E-Reference Books, and other online resources listed below.
 I look forward to meeting all the Highlands Scot's faculty, students, and families.
 Come visit the Library!
 We are always looking for volunteers.

-Click the links below to access the Databases, E-Books/Reference, Audio Books, Test Prep, and Other Online Resources
+Click the links below to access the Databases, E-Books/Reference, Audio Books, Test Prep, Other Online Resources, and the TRUSD APPs Portal

 Have you ever checked your email and found a message requesting you to verify a transaction on your credit or debit card and the message looked like it came from your bank?